 The first step to start Bitcoin mining is to purchase the mining hardware.
 Selecting the right hardware is important for the success of mining.
 So, what is Bitcoin mining best hardware?

 When Bitcoin mining started, back in 2009, you could mine using basic computers — like the ones we buy from retail stores!
 That computer’s CPU (central processing unit) had enough power to quickly solve the mathematical problem.

-As Bitcoin started to become more popular, the miners started to use more powerful computers.
+As Bitcoin started to become more popular, the miners also began using more powerful computers.
 They used faster graphic processing units (GPU) that could solve the problems faster, meaning they would win the race and be rewarded with the new Bitcoin!

 Guess what happened when Bitcoin became even more popular?
 Miners got even faster.
 Instead of using CPUs and GPUs, they started using specialized Bitcoin mining hardware called ASICs (Application Specific Integrated Circuits).
 So, if you want to win the race and mine Bitcoin now, you’ll need an ASIC.

-ASICs that are created for mining is very powerful and fast.
+ASICs that are created for mining are very powerful and fast.
 They do not do anything else other than mining.